Ralph Lazo: Biography

 Lazo attended school at the camp, and also spent time entertaining orphaned children who had been forcibly relocated to Manzanar.
 In 1944, Lazo was elected president of his class at Manzanar High School.
 After his graduation, he remained at the camp until August 1944, when he was inducted into the US Army.
-He served as a Staff Sergeant in the South Pacific until 1946, helping liberate the Philippines.
+He served as a staff sergeant in the South Pacific until 1946, helping liberate the Philippines.
 Lazo was awarded the Bronze Star for heroism in combat.
 The film Stand Up for Justice: The Ralph Lazo Story documents his life story, particularly his stand against the incarceration.

 After the war, Lazo returned to Los Angeles, where he graduated from UCLA with a degree in sociology and earned a master's degree in education from Cal State Northridge.
-Lazo spent his career teaching, mentoring disabled students and encouraging Hispanics to attend college and vote.
+Lazo spent his career teaching, including at Los Angeles Valley College, mentoring disabled students and encouraging Latinos to attend college and vote.
 Lazo also helped raise funds for a class-action lawsuit to win reparations for Japanese Americans interned during the war, which resulted in the Civil Liberties Act of 1988.
 This act offered an apology to interned Japanese Americans on behalf of the U.S. government and stated that the internment was based on "race prejudice, war hysteria, and a failure of political leadership."

 Lazo died in 1992 from liver cancer, at the age of 67.